rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/base-images/index.rst

 .. _base_images:

 ---------------------------------------
-Creating Cloud Servers from base images
+Creating cloud servers from base images
 ---------------------------------------
-You can create a Cloud Server from a Cloud Image that you created, or you can create it from a Cloud Image that Rackspace created.
+You can create a cloud server from a cloud image that you created, or you can create it from an image that Rackspace created.

-We maintain the Cloud Images that we create; you are responsible for maintaining the Cloud Images that you create.
+We maintain the images that we create; you are responsible for maintaining the images that you create.

 Contents: